larsjuhljensen/net2rank/README.md

 Our manuscript:

 ```
-coming soon
+Hu, D. et al. Molecular maps of diseases from omics data and network embeddings.
+Preprint at https://doi.org/10.1101/2025.11.25.689280 (2025).
 ```

 The STRING database v12.0:

 ```
-Szklarczyk, Damian, et al. "The STRING database in 2023: protein–protein association networks and functional enrichment analyses for any sequenced genome of interest."
-Nucleic acids research 51.D1 (2023): D638-D646.
+Szklarczyk, D. et al. The STRING database in 2023: protein–protein association networks and functional enrichment analyses for any sequenced genome of interest.
+Nucleic Acids Research 51, D638–D646 (2023).
 ```

 ## The 64 dimensions human network embedding